geekwebsolution/woo-quote-or-enquiry-contact-form-7/readme.txt

 * Manually disable enquiry button for Guest user
 * Manually disable enquiry button for single product page
 * Manually disable enquiry button for shop page
+* Manually have option to set product enquiry button for particular product category and tag

 == You can use shortcode ==
 Whenever you need to show the enquiry button on a custom page or in a specific place of the page, you can rely on this shortcode: